Autonomous and Cyber-Physical Systems

 At UNC, we are creating new algorithms to address fundamental computational challenges in robotics, including increasing the autonomy of robots, motion planning in complex environments, and providing new interfaces for natural human-robot interaction.
 We bring a broad range of expertise to these problems, including geometric methods, probabilistic methods, physically-based simulation, many-core CPU and GPU parallelization, cloud computing, machine learning, natural language processing, and computer vision.
 We apply the new algorithms and methods we develop to a variety of applications involving both physical robots as well as virtual agents.
 Current applications include robot-assisted medical procedures, surgery training, robot design optimization, autonomous vehicles, and personal assistant robots.

 Network security: Today’s Internet infrastructure is a common target of attack and the vehicle for numerous unwanted activities in network applications (e.g., spam, phishing).
 We are conducting research to evaluate the extent of these vulnerabilities and to develop defenses against them.
 This includes research on both protecting the Internet infrastructure from attack and designing defenses within the context of network applications.

-Cloud computing security: An undeniable trend in computing is increased use of “clouds”, i.e., facilities to which customers outsource data and processing.
-Because these facilities are shared, however, a customer’s data and processing may reside with those of competitors or attackers, and so privacy and integrity of the customer’s activities are paramount.
+Cloud computing security: The use of cloud servers to outsource data and processing has become increasingly common.
+Because cloud facilities are shared, however, a customer’s data and processing may reside with those of competitors or attackers, and so privacy and integrity of the customer’s activities are paramount.
 We are developing technologies to better protect data and processing in such threatening environments.